Students in the Planetarium, late 1960s

-The existence of the Ward Beecher Planetarium at Youngstown State University is due to the generosity of Youngstown industrialist and philanthropist Ward Beecher.
+The Ward Beecher Planetarium at Youngstown State University thrives thanks to the generosity of Youngstown industrialist and philanthropist Ward Beecher.
 Mr. Beecher donated a

 substantial sum to YSU for the nearly $1.6 million expansion to the school's science building.
 The expansion included the planetarium.